US Toll Free Call/Text:

 Viagra is an Erectile Dysfunction medicine.
 Not enough evidence suggests that Viagra can effectively treat Alzheimer’s disease.

-It does not reduce the risk of Alzheimer’s or dementia, according to the DREAM study.
+It does not reduce the risk of Alzheimer’s or Dementia, according to the DREAM study.

 How often should you take Viagra for Alzheimer’s?